 All caregivers will be encouraged to complete New Zealand Qualification Authority (NZQA) through Careerforce.
-Caregivers are yet to be appointed including caregivers allocated to the dementia unit who may have or will be enrolled in the dementia unit standards.
+Twelve caregivers have been employed to date.
+There are six caregivers allocated to the dementia unit and they have a NZQA certificate dementia care.

-Registered nurses will be supported to maintain their professional competency through attendance at regular journal club meetings; implemented competencies for RNs, and caregivers related to specialised procedures or treatments including infection control, wound management medication and insulin competencies.
-The clinical manager has completed interRAI training.
+Registered nurses will be supported to maintain their professional competency through attendance at regular journal club meetings; implemented competencies for RNs, and caregivers related to specialised procedures or treatments including infection control, wound management, medication and insulin competencies.
+The clinical manager has completed interRAI training along three other registered nurses already employed.
 Staff will be expected to complete online training that covers Māori health development, cultural diversity and cultural awareness, safety and spirituality training that support the principles of Te Tiriti o Waitangi.
 All training has yet to be completed by staff employed and those yet to be recruited.